 NYU School of Medicine is one of the nation's top-ranked medical schools.
 For 175 years, NYU School of Medicine has trained thousands of physicians and scientists who have helped to shape the course of medical history and enrich the lives of countless people.
 An integral part of NYU Langone Health, the School of Medicine at its core is committed to improving the human condition through medical education, scientific research, and direct patient care.
 For more information, go to med.nyu.edu, and interact with us on Facebook, Twitter and Instagram.

-We have an exciting opportunity to join our team as a Community Health Representative.
+Position Summary: We have an exciting opportunity to join our team as a Community Health Rep.

 Qualified candidates must be able to effectively communicate with all levels of the organization.